MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-firewall/mapping-your-deployment-goals-to-a-windows-firewall-with-advanced-security-design.md

 ---
-title: Mapping your implementation goals to a Windows Firewall with Advanced Security design (Windows 10)
+title: Mapping your implementation goals to a Windows Firewall with Advanced Security design (Windows)
 description: Mapping your implementation goals to a Windows Firewall with Advanced Security design ms.assetid: 7e68c59e-ba40-49c4-8e47-5de5d6b5eb22 ms.reviewer: